-These north-south arteries were also mentioned by early historians of Eurasian links, such as Tomaschek (1889) and Warmington (1928), but were kept distinct by them from the east-west Silk Road.
-Japanese scholars also noted the importance of the Volga routes-called the 'Fur Route' by Shiratori in the 1940s (a term since adopted by others, such as Noonan).
-In the introduction to the 2000 UNESCO publication pulling together some of the project papers, Elisseeff also mentions the Volga and Russia routes to Central Asia, but does not seek to include them in the Silk Road designation.
-This linking of the Volga and other routes with the Silk Road, while not subsuming them under its rubric, continued.
+These north-south arteries were also mentioned by early historians of Eurasian links, such as Tomaschek (1889) and Warmington (1928), but were kept distinct by them from the east-west Silk Road.59 Japanese scholars also noted the importance of the Volga routes-called the 'Fur Route' by Shiratori in the 1940s (a term since adopted by others, such as Noonan).60 In the introduction to the 2000 UNESCO publication pulling together some of the project papers, Elisseeff also mentions the Volga and Russia routes to Central Asia, but does not seek to include them in the Silk Road, while not subsuming them under its rubric, continued.

-However, the textile historians working on the Birka silks went further, seen in the title of an article published in Swedish in 1988, which translates as "At the End of the Silk Road: Textiles from Palmyra to Birka".
-This lead was followed by authors of both popular and academic articles, where the phrases 'Silk Road of the North' or 'northern silk roads' were used.
-One small fragment of Birka silk was displayed at the start of an exhibition in Sweden which opened at the same time as this conference.
-It reinforced the inclusion of these routes in the Silk Road by the map at the start of the exhibition and reproduced in the catalogue, which clearly showed the river routes north in some detail.
+However, the textile historians working on the Birka silks went further, seen in the title of an article published in Swedish in 1988, which translates as "At the End of the Silk Road: Textiles from Palmyra to Birka".61 This lead was followed by authors of both popular and academic articles, where the phrases 'Silk Road of the North' or 'northern silk roads' were used.62 One small fragment of Birka silk was displayed at the start of an exhibition in Sweden which opened at the same time as this conference.63 It reinforced the inclusion of these routes in the Silk Road by the map at the start of the exhibition and reproduced in the catalogue, which clearly showed the river routes north in some detail.